How Can Refuge Recovery Help

-The most common outside support groups are based on the 12 step model as originally founded in Alcoholics Anonymous.
-While many people enjoy and benefit from the structure of 12 step programming’ there are many who do not and need other options.
+The most common outside support groups are based on the 12 step model originally founded in Alcoholics Anonymous.
+While many people enjoy and benefit from the structure of 12 step programming, many do not and need other options.
 No matter what your belief system is, everybody deserves the same chance at recovery and healing.
 Refuge Recovery is a support group for recovering individuals that is not connected to the 12 steps or any addiction treatment organization or mental health program.

-Refuge Recovery can be described as a process, set of tools, and practice designed to set individuals on the path to healing addiction and the suffering caused by addiction.
+Refuge Recovery can be described as a process, set of tools, and practice designed to put individuals on the path to healing addiction and the suffering caused by addiction.
 The philosophy of the Refuge Recovery Program was born out of the teachings of Siddharta Guatama.
 Siddhartha was a man who lived in India 2500 years ago.
 He was a radical psychologist and spiritual pillar of his time.
-Through evolving in his own spiritual practices and experiences he came to realize and find deeper understanding in why human beings experience so much suffering.
-Throughout his spiritual journey he found a way of life that ended all forms of addiction and the suffering that it brings
+By evolving in his own spiritual practices and experiences, he realized and found a deeper understanding of why human beings experience so much suffering.
+Throughout his spiritual journey, he found a way of life that ended all forms of addiction and the grief that it brings.

 His practice involved meditation, wise actions, and compassion.
-Siddartha found a way to free himself from the phenomenon of craving; the feeling that urges people to engage in certain destructive behaviors or indulge into substances.
-He spent the rest of his life dedicated to teaching others how to live a life of well being and freedom.
+Siddartha found a way to free himself from the phenomenon of craving, the feeling that urges people to engage in certain destructive behaviors or indulges in substances.
+He spent the rest of his life dedicated to teaching others how to live a life of well-being and freedom.

 Meditation Practices Used in The Refuge Recovery Program